TERMS AND CONDITIONS

 (d) be of such nature that its disclosure will not cause embarrassment for the Buyer.

-10.3 Prohibited Contact: Unless specifically authorised in writing by the Buyer, the Seller shall not contact, either directly or indirectly, public officials of any country other than the United States of America ("USA"), United Kingdom ("UK"), Canada, Australia, Germany, France, or Italy in furtherance of its performance on behalf of the Buyer under this Contract.
+10.4 Prohibited Contact: Unless specifically authorised in writing in advance by the Buyer, the Seller shall not contact, either directly or indirectly, public officials or government officials of any country in furtherance of its performance on behalf of the Buyer under this Contract.